awsdocs/amazon-kendra-developer-guide/doc_source/data-source-onedrive.md

 + The tenant domain that contains the OneDrive site\.
 + A list of users whose documents should be indexed\.
 You can provide a list of user names, or you can provide the user names in a file stored in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 If you store the list of user names in an S3 bucket, the IAM policy for the data source must provide access to the bucket and access to the key that the bucket was encrypted with, if any\.

-After you create a data source, you can't change the list of users for that data source\.
-You can't:
+After you create a data source, you can:
++ Modify the list of users\.
-+ Change from a list of users to a list stored in an S3 bucket
++ Change from a list of users to a list stored in an S3 bucket\.
-+ Change the S3 bucket location of a list of users
-+ Change the members of a list of users\.
-You can change the contents of a list of users stored in an S3 bucket\.
++ Change the S3 bucket location of a list of users\.
+If you change the bucket location, you must also update the IAM role for the data source so that it has access to the bucket\.

-After the first successful synchronization of a data source, you can't change the contents of a user list file stored in an S3 bucket\.
++ Change the content of a user list stored in an S3 bucket\.

-To change the list of users for a data source, delete the data source and recreate it\.

 You can optionally provide the following information:
 + A list of inclusion and exclusion regular expressions that filter the documents that are included in the index\.
 The regular expressions are applied to the file name of the document\.
 + Field mappings that map fields from your OneDrive site to Amazon Kendra index fields\.
 For information, see [Mapping data source fields](field-mapping.md)\.

 After you sync the data source, you can't change the inclusion and exclusion patterns or the remove field mapping\.
-You can map addtional fields\.
+You can map additional fields\.

 You can map OneDrive properties to Amazon Kendra index fields\.
 The following table shows the OneDrive properties that can be mapped and a suggested Amazon Kendra index field\.